kcariglia/odsutils/README.md

 ODS checks are:
 1. all supplied record entries have the right "name"
 2. all entries are present and have the right type
+3. time fields are parseable by astropy.Time
-3. sources above horizon
+4. sources above horizon (update_by_elevation)
-4. observations don't overlap
+5. observations don't overlap (update_by_continuity)

 Standard pip install.